#WeAreUnited players reach out to California Gov. for help - WHIZ News

 UCLA defensive lineman Otito Ogbonnia said: “A lot of people feel a lot pressure to not tell when they see guidelines are being broken.”

 The Pac-12 has said that any player opting out because of health concerns will remain in good standing with his team.
-But preserving eligibility is complicated and no guarantee.
+But preserving eligibility is complicated.
 The NCAA allowed schools to give back a year of eligibility to spring sports athletes who had their regular seasons cut short because of the pandemic shutdown earlier this year.

 Whether that can be applied to football players who opt out of a season that is played seems doubtful.